 - 1. Add stab-on jumpers to the replacement card just like the jumpers on the card that was replaced or as listed on the System Elementary Diagram "Programming" Table. - 2.
 Add stab-on resistors and capacitors to the replacement card just like the components on the card that was replaced or as shown with values on the system elementary main control card (MCC) at stab-on terminals TR, RJ, SFB, NDE, CL1, CLJ, and LT2 or on the DM1, DM2, etc. - 3.
 Set the potentiometers on the replacement printed circuit card to the position as was set on the card that was replaced or the position shown on the test data sheet.
-Recheck the recalibration procedures described. - 4.
-Use caution when connecting or disconnecting stab-on connectors on the printed circuit cards to avoid breaking of the connector posts.
-Support the card if possible and use a pair of long nosed pliers to hole on the connector crimp.
+Recheck the recalibration procedures described.

+4. Use caution when connecting or disconnecting stab-on connectors on the printed circuit cards to avoid breaking of the connector posts.
+Support the card if possible and use a pair of long nosed pliers to hold on to the connector crimp.
 Avoid pulling on wires when removing connectors.
-Pull straight up on stab-on.
-Side pressure can cause solder joints to break.